delucks/gtd.py/README.rst

 ::

-   $ gtd add tag 'Household'
-   Successfully added tag <Label Household>!
-   $ gtd add tag 'Food'
-   Successfully added tag <Label Food>!
-   $ gtd add tag 'Programming'
+  $ for tag in Household Food Programming; do gtd add tag "$tag"; done Created tag "Household"
-   Successfully added tag <Label Programming>!
+  Created tag "Food"
+  Created tag "Programming"

 The command you'll probably use most frequently is ``add card``.

 ::

   $ gtd add card 'Purchase a pomelo'
-   Successfully added card <Card Purchase a pomelo>!
+  Successfully added card "Purchase a pomelo"!

 You can also specify a description for the new card with ``-m``.
 New cards are put in the first list by default, so when you're laying out a board, make your first list the "inbox".
 You can also omit the title argument, like so:

 ::

   # Open $EDITOR so you can write the card title
   $ gtd add card
-   Successfully added card <Card This was written in vim>!
+  Successfully added card "This was written in vim"!

 Manipulating Cards in Bulk